By Jeff Rose

 Refinance or Consolidate Your New Debts

-Whether you have co-signed for a car loan and the co-borrower has died or are faced surprise debt from a secretive (and now deceased) spouse, you are responsible for this debt.
+Whether you have co-signed for a car loan and the co-borrower has died or are faced with surprise debt from a secretive (and now deceased) spouse, you are responsible for this debt.
 How you choose to handle it is entirely up to you, but you could lighten your load considerably if you refinance or consolidate to get a better deal.

-High interest debts can be refinanced into a new loan product with a lower interest rate and better terms.
-You may also consolidate several high interest debts into a new loan that can grant you lower rates and a single monthly payment to deal with.
+High-interest debts can be refinanced into a new loan product with a lower interest rate and better terms.
+You may also consolidate several high-interest debts into a new loan that can grant you lower rates and a single monthly payment to deal with.